-Laura is a Delivery Lead of the Commercial Lending team at Acuity Knowledge Partners.
+Laura is a Delivery Manager of the Commercial Lending team at Acuity Knowledge Partners.
 She was previously attached to the corporate finance team of a leading local apparel company for 7+ years.
 She holds a BBA (International Business and Management) from Northwood University, USA and MBA (Finance) from Cardiff Metropolitan University, UK.

 Like the way we think?

 Next time we post something new, we'll send it to your inbox